Checkout conversion rate

 Why is checkout conversion rate important in ecommerce?

-It’s the final step in your funnel, where all your marketing, product pages, and cart optimization efforts come together.
-A poor checkout experience can undo all your hard work.
-By improving this rate, you increase revenue without increasing traffic.
+It’s the final gate in your funnel, where all your marketing, product page, and cart optimization efforts either pay off or fall apart.
+A weak checkout experience can undo every dollar spent upstream, while a strong one lets you grow revenue without buying more traffic.

 Example of checkout conversion rate in action

-An ecommerce store sees that 1,000 customers started checkout last month, but only 600 completed it.
-Their checkout conversion rate is 60%.
-By simplifying the form and adding one-click payment options, they increase that rate to 75% resulting in a significant revenue boost.
+A Shopify store sees that 1,000 customers started checkout last month, but only 600 completed it, giving them a checkout conversion rate of 60%.
+After simplifying the form, removing forced account creation, and adding one-click payment options like Shop Pay, they push the rate to 75%, recovering 150 additional orders without any new traffic.

 Driftcharge Tip

-Many shoppers abandon their cart when forced to create an account.
-Let them complete their purchase without signing up, and give them the option to create an account after the order is placed.
-This keeps the process quick and user-friendly.
+Many shoppers abandon checkout when forced to create an account.
+Let them complete their purchase as a guest and offer the option to create an account after the order is placed.
+Combined with fewer required form fields and trusted payment options, this keeps the process quick and consistently lifts conversion.

 Author Image